Mission & Quick Facts

 Other facts and statistics

-Murray State University is a tax-supported institution composed of eight academic colleges and schools:
+Murray State University is a tax-supported institution composed of six academic colleges and schools:

 - Arthur J. Bauernfeind College of Business